AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

         xdm:template: "/conf/wknd/settings/wcm/templates/landing-page-template"
     ```

-    We will use standard properties derived from the [Page schema](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html#page),  `dc:title`, `xdm:language` and `xdm:template` of the data layer to send page data to Adobe Analytics.
+    To send page data to Adobe Analytics let's use the standard properties like `dc:title`, `xdm:language`, and `xdm:template` of the data layer.

+    For more information, review the [Page Schema](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html#page) from the Core Components Data Schemas.

     >[!NOTE]
     >
-    > Don't see the `adobeDataLayer` javascript object?
+    > If you don't see the `adobeDataLayer` JavaScript object?
 Ensure that the [Adobe Client Data Layer has been enabled](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html#installation-activation) on your site.

 ## Create a Page Loaded rule

 The Adobe Client Data Layer is an **event** driven data layer.
-When the AEM **Page** data layer is loaded it will trigger an event `cmp:show`.
-Create a rule that is triggered based on the `cmp:show` event.
+When the AEM Page data layer is loaded, it triggers a `cmp:show` event.
+Create a rule that is triggered when the `cmp:show` event is fired from the page data layer.

-1. Navigate to Experience Platform Launch and into the Web property integrated with the AEM Site.
+1. Navigate to Experience Platform and into the tag property integrated with the AEM Site.
-1. Navigate to the **Rules** section in the Launch UI and then and click **Create New Rule**.
+1. Navigate to the **Rules** section in the Tag Property UI and then click **Create New Rule**.

    ![Create Rule](assets/collect-data-analytics/analytics-create-rule.png)

 1. Name the rule **Page Loaded**.
-1. Click **Events** **Add** to open the **Event Configuration** wizard.
+1. In the **Events** subsection, click **Add** to open the **Event Configuration** wizard.
-1. Under **Event Type** select **Custom Code**.
+1. For **Event Type** field, select **Custom Code**.

    ![Name the rule and add the custom code event](assets/collect-data-analytics/custom-code-event.png)